 Leaky Gut?

-Presumably this is triggered by damage to the intestine triggered by gluten.
+It is hypothesized that NCGS occurs in part because of damage to the intestinal lining caused by gluten.
 It weakens the intestinal barrier and leads to intestinal permeability.
 A simple (and less elegant) way of describing this is to say “leaky gut.”
 Elevated levels of fatty acid-binding protein 2 found in some of these non-celiac disease patients also indicate increased intestinal wall permeability.

 What Should People Do?